Amicus (trade union): Regions

-Amicus has 12 regions – Scotland, Wales, and the island of Ireland together with nine English regions corresponding to the British government's regional development agencies.
-Each region has a Regional Council which meets every two months and is composed of about 35 delegates, elected by regional Sector, Women's, Equalities and Branch Conferences.
+Amicus had 12 regions – Scotland, Wales, and the island of Ireland, together with nine English regions corresponding to the British government's then regional development agencies.
+Each region had a Regional Council which met every two months and was composed of about 35 delegates, elected by regional Sector, Women's, Equalities and Branch Conferences.

-An Amicus region typically contains several hundred branches, each of which represent a smaller group of members, running local campaigns on their behalf and providing a means for members to socialise with one another and increase their involvement in Amicus and the wider union movement.
-Nationally, there are about 1900 branches.
-Branches are typically organised on a workplace, geographical or sectoral basis, and vary in size from a few dozen to several thousand members.
-One reason for the wide variation in branch size and type is that, during the numerous union mergers which culminated in the formation of Amicus, branches were often not forced to merge.
-For this reason many branches are still based on the structures that existed in long-disappeared unions such as TASS.
-Some branches are inactive, for example because the workplace they represented no longer exists.
+An Amicus region typically contained several hundred branches, each of which represent a smaller group of members, running local campaigns on their behalf and providing a means for members to socialise with one another and increase their involvement in Amicus and the wider union movement.
+Nationally, there were about 1900 branches.
+Branches were typically organised on a workplace, geographical or sectoral basis, and varied in size from a few dozen to several thousand members.
+One reason for the wide variation in branch size and type was that, during the numerous union mergers which culminated in the formation of Amicus, branches were often not forced to merge.
+For this reason many branches were still based on the structures that existed in long-disappeared unions such as TASS.
+Some branches were inactive, for example because the workplace they represented no longer exists.
 In 2005, Amicus began a consultation on reorganisation of branches, primarily intended to close inactive branches or merge them with neighbouring ones which are more active.
 Not surprisingly this reorganisation was of some concern to branch activists, and prompted a number of neighbouring branches to voluntarily merge in order to pre-empt any action from the centre.
-Other branches, for example those in the voluntary sector, are by their nature small, and have made representations to the NEC and the General Secretary in which they pointed out that a small branch is not necessarily an inactive one.
-As of October 2006 the results of the branch consultation have not been published.
+Other branches, for example those in the voluntary sector, were by their nature small, and made representations to the NEC and the General Secretary in which they pointed out that a small branch is not necessarily an inactive one.
+As of October 2006 the results of the branch consultation had not been published.